 - Rinse the rice in the pot until the water is clear.
 The first few times, the water will turn milky.
 Dump that water.
 Repeat the "rinse and dump" until the water is clear.
 (You can water your plants with the discard water, too!)

-- Add the rice to a small saucepan and level it out.
-Gently touching the top of the rice with your fingertip, add fresh, clear water until it reaches the first knuckle on your finger - approximately one inch of water.
-Or, you can use a 2 cups of water to 1 cup of rice if that's more your speed.
+- Add the rice back to your pot and level it out.
+Gently, touching the top of the rice with your fingertip, add fresh, clear water until it reaches the first knuckle on your finger - approximately one inch of water.

 - Add one tablespoon of sesame oil and one tablespoon of sesame seeds to the rice and water.